AlexMercedCoder/tutorialblog/content/blog/2021/3/laravelhelloworld/index.md

 - DB_PORT: get this from the database settings on heroku (under resources)

+- DB_DATABASE: get this from the database settings on heroku (under resources)

 After that is done you can run the following commands using the heroku cli or the run console option under more (next to open app).

 - heroku run php artisan migrate